 Local sourcing versus importation of agricultural products contributes to local development and environmental sustainability.
-Indeed, local sourcing contributes to reducing GHG emissions required to import products and decreases the national import balance, while promoting local value addition and enhancing rural economic growth benefitting the livelihoods of farmers’ households.
+Indeed, local sourcing contributes to reducing greenhouse gas emissions required to import products and decreases the national import balance, while promoting local value addition and enhancing rural economic growth benefitting the livelihoods of farmers’ households.

 EUCORD is a Brussels-based non-profit organization, registered in The Netherlands as a cooperative.
-We have country offices in Ethiopia, Guinea, Mali, and Rwanda as well.
-We have staff in Nigeria, Senegal and DRC and past projects in Kenya, Uganda, and Burundi.
+EUCORD has country offices in Ethiopia, Guinea, Mali, and Rwanda and staff in Nigeria and Senegal.
+EUCORD has prior project implementation experience in Burundi, DRC, Ghana, Kenya, Sierra Leone and Uganda.

-EUCORD collaborates with the agribusiness to support the development of agricultural value chains.
-We work mostly upstream of the value chain, training farmers and other value chain actors to meet the quantity and quality requirements of agroprocessors.
-EUCORD acts a neutral broker and facilitates the partnership between farmers, intermediaries and business in particular, but also agro-dealers, financial institutions, public extension agencies and other stakeholders.
-Working with the private sector usually 1) ensures that projects are continuing after the funding ends, 2) contributes to the project both in funding and on in-kind contributions and services, 3) speeds-up the implementation phase and 4) reaches a much higher impact and there better donor value for money.
+EUCORD collaborates closely with the private sector to support the development of agricultural value chains.
+We mostly work upstream of the value chain, training and supporting farmers and other actors to meet the quantity and quality requirements of agro-processors.
+EUCORD acts as neutral broker and facilitates the partnership between farmers, intermediary traders and business in particular, but also agro-dealers, financial institutions, public extension agencies and other stakeholders.
+Working with the private sector helps 1) to leverage funding and in-kind contributions and services, 2) accelerate implementation, 3) achieve more impact and better value for money, and 4) to ensure that projects continue after the funding has ended.

-EUCORD’s mission is to increase farmers’ capacity to sustainably grow quality crops matched to commercial needs of the agribusiness sector and in doing so, increase food security, develop the private sector and improve the livelihoods of rural communities.
-In order to achieve its mission, EUCORD chooses food crops that have an industrial demand and are important for household consumption.
-In addition to increasing food security and improving farmers’ livelihoods, the objective is to develop reliable and sustainable agri-food value chains.
-EUCORD’s strategy is to link local producers and agroprocessors by helping to develop agricultural value chains.
-This in turn creates sustainable sources of income, as the demand for raw materials remains stable.
+EUCORD’s mission is to increase farmers’ capacity to sustainably grow quality crops matched to the commercial needs of the agribusiness sector and in doing so, increase food security, develop the private sector and improve the livelihoods of rural communities.
+EUCORD’s projects often focus on crops that are important for both household consumption and value-added processing.
+The development of reliable and sustainable agri-food value chains, helps to create sustainable sources of income for farmers, as the demand for raw materials remains stable.
 At the same time, improved production also contributes to surplus food crop production.

-EUCORD’s starting point is to identify a clear and guaranteed market demand and then work backwards to see how farmers can be involved to meet this demand.
-We strive for win-win scenarios where agroprocessors are able to source quality raw materials, while farmers improve their livelihoods and increase their income.
+EUCORD’s starting point is to identify a clear and guaranteed market demand and then work backwards to see how farmers can be involved in meeting this demand.
+We strive for win-win scenarios where agro-processors are able to source quality raw materials, while farmers improve their livelihoods and increase their income.
 This is achieved by helping farmers to produce what they can sell, rather than sell what they produce.
-Thanks to the size and available resource from the private sector, the impact is usually done at a larger scale than other type of development initiatives, making the donor money better for value.
+Thanks to the size and available resources from the private sector, the impact is often possible on a much larger scale than other types of development initiatives, thereby creating better value for money as well as sustainability.

-EUCORD often focuses on crops that have a dual purpose: for food security and for commercial use.
-These include cereals such as barley, maize, millet, sorghum, and rice; roots & tubers such as cassava and potatoes; leguminous crops such as cowpea, groundnuts and soybean; oil crops such as rapeseed and sesame; and lastly, high value crops including fruits and vegetables.
+EUCORD often focuses on crops that are important for household consumption and for value-added processing.
+These include cereals as barley, maize, millet, sorghum, and rice; roots & tubers such as cassava and potatoes; leguminous crops such as cowpea, groundnuts and soybean; oil crops such as sunflower and canola; and lastly, high value crops including fruits and vegetables.

-Private partners may include food and beverage companies, animal feed producers or hotels and restaurants with a focus on local sourcing of agricultural products.
-They often need an intermediary to work with farmers.
-EUCORD serves as a bridge between the business and the farmers, acting as mediator to train and coach farmers on good agricultural practices, proper use of irrigation, and post-harvest handling and then to link them to the offtaker.
+Private partners include food and beverage companies, flour mills, animal feed producers, edible oil producers, and hotels and restaurants in need of locally sourced produce.
+EUCORD serves as a bridge between the business and the farmers, acting as mediator to train and coach farmers on good agricultural practices, proper use of irrigation, and post-harvest handling and then to link them to the buyer.

-Public partners may include Ministries of Agriculture and their local branches, with whom we often partner to build the capacity of farmers.
+Public partners may include Ministries of Agriculture and their local extension departments, with whom we often partner to provide advisory services to farmers.
 EUCORD also collaborates with national agricultural research institutes, to introduce agricultural technologies developed by them.

 Category: Funding

-As a non-profit organization, EUCORD can apply to bilateral and multilateral donors or private foundations that provide grants or contracts to support agricultural development.
-These public funds are often used to leverage cash and in-kind contributions from private sector partners.
+As a non-profit organization, EUCORD can apply to bilateral and multilateral donors or private foundations that provide grants or tenders to support agricultural development.
+These funds are often used to leverage cash and in-kind contributions from private sector partners.

 Category: Funding